jplewicke/rivulet/README.md

 8. Start the server:
 `jruby -S bundle exec routes.rb`

+9. Try Rivulet's client by opening up [http://localhost:4567/main.html](http://localhost:4567/main.html) in your web browser(only tested on Firefox so far).

 ## Using Rivulet

-You'll probably want to reference either routes.rb or test.rb to see some examples of how to communicate with Rivulet from the command line.
+If you're trying to get Rivulet talking to another webapp, you'll probably want to reference either routes.rb or test.rb to see some examples of how to communicate with Rivulet from the command line.

 ## Updating Rivulet